TQBio/scMelody/README.md

      pre_cluster <- cutree(hclust(co_associationMat),k_opt) #output the final cluster assignments

+## 4 Performance evaluation

+This step is used to evaluate clustering performance between the truth and the prediction.
+It also includes visualization process for UMAP and hierarchical clustering heatmap.

+Calculate ARI and V-measure in python.
+Load the functions in "results_analysis.txt".

+     ARI1 = ARI(true_label, pre_cluster)

+     V_measure1 = V_measure(true_label, pre_cluster)

+Using UMAP and hierarchical clustering for visualization.
+Load the functions in "results_analysis.txt".

+     UMAP_GSE87197 <- UMAP_plot(co_associationMat,true_label,"GSE87197")

+     HC_heatmapGSE87197 <- hc_heatmap(co_associationMat)

 If you have any questions in use, please feel free to give me feedback.
 You can use the following contact information to communicate with me.